dbca-wa/sdis/docs/source/developer_docs.rst

 The current implementation permits the respectively involved users and their line management to edit documents.

-This keeps the business logic, which depends on the model's status, close to the implementation of the status - at the model.
+This keeps the business logic with the field `status` it depends on at the model.
+The previous implementation to use post-save signals setting (custom) document permissions, and letting views determine read-only fields from these permissions, was more indirect, extremely error-prone and hard to understand.

 Django Admin